Digital Video Production

 |July 13, 2015 - July 31, 2015||3||M-F 8:30A-11:20A and 12:15-3:05P||Open||Edrex Fontanilla||10606|

 Digital video production is for budding movie-makers with an emphasis on experimentation in the use of the video medium.
-The primary goal of the course will be to serve as a foundation for further exploration in digital video artwork and storytelling.
-Attendees will write, direct, act, shoot, and edit short videos, with beginning and intermediate instruction.
-We will cover the fundamentals of shooting, sound, lighting and editing among other production issues.
-Attendees will form production teams and put these techniques into practice.
+The primary goal of the course is to serve as a foundation for further exploration in digital video artwork and storytelling.
+Students will write, direct, act, shoot, and edit short videos, with beginning and intermediate instruction.
+We will cover the fundamentals of shooting, sound, lighting, and editing, among other production issues.
+Students will form production teams and put these techniques into practice.

-We will be working at Brown's fully equipped Multimedia Lab and shooting on location at the Brown campus using digital camcorders and editing digitally with iMovie and Final Cut Pro.
-Demos on camera use, lighting, sound capture and digital editing techniques will take place during the first week of the course.
-Group discussion and one-on-one help will be provided as needed.
+We will work in Brown's fully-equipped Multimedia Lab and shoot on location on the Brown campus using digital camcorders; we will edit digitally with iMovie and Final Cut Pro.
+Demos on camera use, lighting, sound capture, and digital editing techniques will take place during the first week of the course.
+Group discussions and one-on-one help will be provided as needed.
 We will do group screenings and critiques of completed projects; in addition to critiquing work, we will use these sessions as a way to revisit the ideas presented earlier, and explore what worked and what didn't.
 Each student will have the option to take home a copy of the finished production on DVD, or to encode for sharing on the web.
 This should prove to be an exciting and fun-filled learning experience!

 *Please note: This course has a Material Fee of $150.00.